Cunya/FlameShader/README.md

 To deploy to GitHub Pages:

 1. Push your changes to the main branch
-2. GitHub Actions will automatically build and deploy the site to GitHub Pages
+2. GitHub Actions will automatically build and deploy the site to GitHub Pages using the `peaceiris/actions-gh-pages` action
 3. Your site will be available at `https://[your-username].github.io/[repository-name]/`

+Before the first deployment, make sure to:

+1. Go to your repository on GitHub
+2. Click on "Settings"
+3. In the left sidebar, click on "Pages"
+4. Under "Build and deployment", select "Deploy from a branch"
+5. Select "gh-pages" branch and "/ (root)" folder
+6. Click "Save"

 If you want to build and deploy manually: